-In some cases, entire cities were leveled.
-Other cities saw over half of their buildings destroyed and entire populations were displaced.
+In some cases, the bombings destroyed entire cities.
+Other cities saw over half of their buildings destroyed which displaced entire populations.
 The loss of life was rampant in these fire bombings attacks.
 Hundreds of thousands perished from the raids and even more from the aftereffects.

 On August 6th the US dropped the first atomic bomb in history on the city of Hiroshima.
 3 days later, a second bomb was dropped on Nagasaki.
 The combined devastation and sheer destructive power of the atomic bombs were a primary reason Japan surrendered to the allies less than a month later.

 All told roughly 387,000 people, mainly civilians, died as a result of the American bombing of Japan.
 Scholarly debate remains today regarding the ethical, moral and legal justifications of the bombings.
-Though war crimes were issued against the Japanese for the killing of civilians in China, no such crimes were brought on the allies for the firebombing of Japanese cities.
+Though Japanese leaders earned war crimes for the killing of civilians in China, no such crimes came the allies for the firebombing of Japanese cities.

 Bombing of Hiroshima (~140,000 killed)